ruslkhay/aichf/docs/concept_presentation.md

 market behavior.
 For instance rule based model can be defined for managing portfolio and RFL model for fixing rule based model parameters over time.
+AI agents interact via an API or a common framework (for example, in Python with libraries like Ray for multi-agent): forecasts from ML agents are fed into the MPT for daily portfolio rebalancing.
+If volatility is predicted to be high, the agent can "advise" hedging (options or futures).
 ---
 #### Resources
 - https://www.investopedia.com/top-7-technical-analysis-tools-4773275
 - https://www.cryptohopper.com/ru/blog/the-5-most-used-technical-indicators-and-how-they-work-306

 # Risk management

 The five principal risk measures include:
-- alpha,
-- beta,
+- Alpha - risk relative to the market or a selected benchmark index,
+- Beta - measures the volatility or systematic risk of a fund in comparison to the market or the selected benchmark index,
+- R-squared - percentage of an investment's movement attributable to movements in its benchmark index,
-- R-squared,
+- Standard deviation (volatility),
-- standard deviation,
-- Sharpe ratio.
+- Sharpe ratio = $\frac{R_p - R_f}{\sigma_p}$, where $R_p$ - return of portfolio, $R_f$ - risk-free rate, $\sigma_p$ - standard divination of the portfolio's excess return.

 AI helps mitigate losses during high-volatility periods by enabling peeking in the future (predictions) of asset price or liquidity.
+That knowledge enables correction of weights in the portfolio.
 Using predictions technical indicators can be applied and therefore signals "buy" or "sell" to be obtained.